globalsign/hvclient/cmd/hvclient/README.md

 of the option should be the path to a file containing the PEM-encoded key or
 CSR:

-1. `-publickey` - use this option for an HVCA account which does not require proof-of-possession.
+1. `-publickey` - use this option for an ATLAS account which does not require proof-of-possession.

-2. `-privatekey` - use this option for an HVCA account which requires proof-of-possession by signing the public key with the private key.
+2. `-privatekey` - use this option for an ATLAS account which requires proof-of-possession by signing the public key with the private key.
 HVClient will automatically extract the public key from the private key and compute the signature.
 If the private key is encrypted, HVClient will prompt the user for the decryption passphrase.

-3. `-csr` - use this option for an HVCA account which requires proof-of-possesion by providing a PKCS#10 CSR signed with the private key.
+3. `-csr` - use this option for an ATLAS account which requires proof-of-possesion by providing a PKCS#10 CSR signed with the private key.
-As a convenience, in the event the user has this kind of HVCA account but doesn't have a PKCS#10 CSR, the `-gencsr` option can be combined with the `-privatekey` option and HVClient will automatically generate a CSR and sign it with that private key.
+As a convenience, in the event the user has this kind of ATLAS account but doesn't have a PKCS#10 CSR, the `-gencsr` option can be combined with the `-privatekey` option and HVClient will automatically generate a CSR and sign it with that private key.